AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/enable-general.md

 </tr>
 <tr>
 <td><strong>Estimated Ship-to-store Lead Time</strong></td>
-<td>Used to display number of hours required for items to be shipped from the warehouse to a store.</td>
+<td>Displays the number of hours required for items to be shipped from the warehouse to a store.</td>
 <td>Store View</td>
 <td>No</td>
 </tr>